asyml/forte/.github/PULL_REQUEST_TEMPLATE.md

 Describe what are the changes, and how they solve the problem.

 ### Possible influences of this PR.
-Describe what are the possible side-deffects of the code chagne.
+Describe what are the possible side-effects of the code change.

 ### Test Conducted
-Describe what test cases are inlucded for the PR.
+Describe what test cases are included for the PR.